vuxcode/pr1-project-pokeballstore/bug-list.md

 Now i try to do it in a prompt instead!
 I made and array and displayed it with an prompt and now it is working!

+2. I added a fourth option to the menu (local storage).
+When I refresh the page, it is not there..